zalando/restful-api-guidelines/compatibility/Compatibility.md

 Designers of service provider APIs should be conservative and accurate in what they accept from clients:

-* Unknown input fields in payload or URL should not be ignored; provide error feedback to client via HTTP 400 return code.
+* Unknown input fields in payload or URL should not be ignored; provide error feedback to clients via HTTP 400 return code.
-* Be accurate in defining input data constraints (like formats, ranges, lengths etc.) — and checking the constraints with dedicated error return information in case of violations.
+* Be accurate in defining input data constraints (like formats, ranges, lengths etc.) — and check constraints and return dedicated error information in case of violations.
-* Prefer being more specific and restrictive, if compliant to functional requirements, e.g. by defining length range of strings; it may simplify implementation while providing freedom for further evolution as compatible extensions.
+* Prefer being more specific and restrictive (if compliant to functional requirements), e.g. by defining length range of strings.
+It may simplify implementation while providing freedom for further evolution as compatible extensions.

 Not ignoring unknown input fields is a specific deviation from Postel's Law and a strong recommendation.